-All of the exhibitions are accessible via the lifts, except the ‘Småting’ exhibition on the fourth floor.
+All of the exhibitions are accessible via the lifts, except the ‘Småting’ exhibition on the fourth floor, which you reach only by stairs.
 The lifts measure 165x125 cm.
 The door width is 85 cm.
 The lifts have automatic door openers.
 There is a ramp to some of the exhibitions and the café.
-Ask a museum guide if you need help.
+Ask a reception staff if you need help.

 A limited number of wheelchairs are available to borrow.
-Contact a museum guide or the reception.
+Contact the reception staff upon arrival.

-The disabled toilet is outside the downstairs cloakroom.
-It is accessible from both the right and left sides.
+The disabled WC is next to the cloakroom.
 The door width is 90 cm.
-There is also a disabled toilet at the staff entrance.
+There is also a disabled WC at the staff entrance.

 You can borrow magnifying glasses and torches at the entrance.
-We have raised print and Braille in the Traditions and Interiors exhibitions.
+We have raised print and Braille in the Traditions and the Homes & Interiors exhibitions.
 The Swedish Folk Art exhibition features special objects to touch.

-The museum also has audio guides for other exhibitions providing a wealth of information to listen to.
-These other audio guides are not specifically designed for visually-impaired visitors.
+The museum has audio guides for the exhibitions, providing a wealth of information to listen to.
+These audio guides are not specifically designed for visually-impaired visitors.